iarsystems/iar-vsc-build/README.md

 [Click here](https://github.com/IARSystems/iar-vsc-build/blob/master/docs/README.md) to view the full documentation.

 ## Compatibility
 This extension is compatible with any IAR Embedded Workbench (EW) or IAR Build Tools version (BX) using IDE version 8 or newer.
-This table helps you find the extension version supporting your specific product:
+The table below helps you find the extension version supporting your IAR Embedded Workbench product.
+The supported versions are the same for IAR Build Tools installations, but IAR Build Tools does not support the file view or adding/removing files from a project.

 <details><summary>IAR EW/BX - Compatibility table</summary>